propan/yaDatePicker/README.md

 ### Step 1 - Setup

 yaDatePicker plugin uses the jQuery JavaScript library.
-So, in order to use it, include these two javascript files in header of your page:
+So, in order to use it, include these two javascript files in the header of your page:

     <script type="text/javascript" src="js/jquery.js"></script>
-    <script type="text/javascript" src="js/yaDatePicker-1.0-min.js"></script>
+    <script type="text/javascript" src="js/yaDatePicker-1.1-min.js"></script>

 Include the CSS file that contains the theme for the yaDatePicker plugin you want to use: